Diary of a working rider – en route to Hartpury!

 Lucky Fabian deserted me over the weekend, as I was lucky enough to win a trip to Denmark through Elite Stallions to the Helgestrand and Blue Hors Stud open days.
 He has been fabulous this winter.
 Wading through mud every day to get the boys their turn out time and generally yielding pitch forks and poo buckets doing anything to help whilst I was at work.
 There was no way I dared give the boys the weekend off before the show, so it only seemed fair that Fabian should go (Though he owes me a day off now!)

 Today has been chaos.
-Horses were ridden, lorry is half packed with enough Dengie Alfa-A Oil and Performance+ Balancer to sink a battleship.
+Horses were ridden, lorry is half packed with enough Dengie Alfa-A Oil to sink a battleship.
 Saddlecloths, boots, bandages and rugs are cleaned and preened and Marilyn bathed the horses to within an inch of their lives.
 And I went to work hoping that my list has reduced itself whilst I was away.
 All under the careful supervision of Ladies Gloria and Dorothy the Danes who are very much looking forward to meeting their adoring public at Hartpury.

 I do question the sanity of two adults, two horses, two Great Danes and a road trip for four, four and a half minutes of sheer fear, adrenaline and horror and a bill that could have paid for a weeks all inclusive in the sun.
 But that’s why we do this.
 We love the sport.